-How to Get User Feedback: A guide to user testing at every step of the product design process
+How to get user feedback: A guide to user testing

 As the founders and entrepreneurs in our community already know, getting user feedback is a make-or-break move when it comes to launching products.
 But many of us might not be familiar with user testing methods or know exactly what and how we should be testing in the first place.
 This guide will give an overview of how user testing works, what kind of user feedback we should be collecting, and how to do it.
 Let’s get started with the basics.